rikas/zoho_hub/README.md

 > code directly by referencing them via environment variables.
 Use something like the dotenv gem or
 > encrypted credentials in Rails to keep them as secret and secure as possible.

-You need to have a configuration block like the one below (in rails add a `zoho_hub.rb` in your `config/initializers` directory):
+You need to have a configuration block like the one below (in Rails add a `zoho_hub.rb` in your `config/initializers` directory):

 ```ruby